I’m involved with a number of funded research projects that link my work with that of other researchers

 I’m co-PI on a major ESRC project with Jenny Culbertson and Klaus Abels, where we are looking to expand the work that Jenny and I did on testing Greenberg’s Universal 20 using artificial language learning to speakers of typologically different languages.

-AthEME is an EU Framework 7 Partnership project looking at multilingualism from a range of perspectives.
+AthEME was an EU Framework 7 Partnership project looking at multilingualism from a range of perspectives.
 The Queen Mary aspect of this project that I am involved in focusses on applying syntactic theory to the Multicultural London English corpus collected and investigated by my colleague, Jenny Cheshire.

 Clause:InTEL: a Marie-Curie-Sklodowska grant, with Christos Vlachos, looking at how clausal complements of verbs and nouns are syntactically integrated.
 It investigated the feasibility, for this, of the exoskeletal theory, developed by my colleague at Queen Mary, Hagit Borer.